SmallPatatas/Learning-to-code/README.md

                clear just how easy it is to unintentionally create an exploitable bug that could go completely unnoticed by users for quite some time.
           }

+     Cs50_Week_3(Algorithms)
+     {
+          lecture_notes(recursion)
+          {
+               Geez, trying to understand recursive functions is like trying to understand recursive functions, you know what I mean?

+               ...

+               Ohhhhh lol ok I had a mental block around why the "return;" didn't back the 'draw' function out of itself completely.
+Suddenly occurred to me that it's only returning out of that (n = 0) function call, thus allowing the rest to complete, since they're already at the line *after* draw(n - 1)

+               For whatever reason, I wasn't picturing the calls as existing inside one another.
+I guess this is why Malan recommends using the debugger to step into the code in order to see what it's doing.
+          }

 */